era-platform/cene/README.md

 /do-thing-3 result-1 result-2)
 ```

 Since Cene makes continuation-passing style so much more palatable, Cene's **side effects** are monadic, with asynchronous callbacks if they're observable to the outside world.
 If they're not observable to the outside world, they use a world-passing style instead.
-Cene calls worlds "modes" to call to mind modal logic. (**TODO**: That's probably an incorrect usage.
-Just use the name "world" instead.)
+Cene code calls worlds "modes" and "modalities" to call to mind modal logic; world-passing code is effectively parameterized over possible worlds, and if a static type were ascribed to world-passing code, it might show similarities to a modal operator.

 ```
 \= Copies one tree of UTF-8 files to another file tree recursively.